sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xsane</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : X Window System front-end for the SANE scanner interface
+Short desc    : X Window System front-end for the SANE scanner interface
 URL          : http://www.xsane.org/
-Лицензия     : GPLv2+ and LGPLv2+
+License      : GPLv2+ and LGPLv2+
-Описание     : XSane is an X based interface for the SANE (Scanner Access Now Easy)
+Descript     : XSane is an X based interface for the SANE (Scanner Access Now Easy)
              : library, which provides access to scanners, digital cameras, and other
              : capture devices.
 XSane is written in GTK+ and provides control for
              : performing the scan and then manipulating the captured image.